Sandra B. Wilson, Ph.D.

 Dr. Sandra Wilson is a Professor of Environmental Horticulture at the University of Florida's main campus in Gainesville.
 She received B.S. and M.S. degrees from the University of Delaware and a Ph.D. in Plant Physiology from Clemson University.
 Dr. Wilson completed postdoctoral studies at both Clemson University and Chiba University, Japan.

-Throughout her career, Dr. Wilson has formally advised 34 graduate students.
-She takes a hands- on approach to their course scheduling, research advising, teaching involvement, publishing, grant writing, and career placement.
-Her teaching and research programs have generated some $1.76 million dollars in extramural grant funding and authorship of more than 140 refereed publications and proceedings.
-Recently, she has become the newest co-author of the 9th edition world standard textbook, Hartmann and Kester's Plant Propagation: Principles and Practices.
+Dr. Wilson is very active in graduate student mentorship and advising.
+She takes a hands-on approach to their course scheduling, research advising, teaching involvement, publishing, grant writing, and career placement.
+Her teaching and research programs have are witnessed by authorship of more than 150 refereed publications and proceedings.
+In 2018, she has become the newest co-author of the 9th edition world standard textbook, Hartmann and Kester's Plant Propagation: Principles and Practices.

 Selected Publications: